kevinpapst/AdminLTEBundle/Resources/docs/migration_guide.md

 The frontend-assets are pre-compiled into one CSS and one Javascript file.
 There is no `ThemeManager` any longer!

-If you have your own assets or need to run your application in a subdirectory, you need to adjust the build process, see the [demo application](https://github.com/kevinpapst/AdminLTEBundle-Demo) on how that can be achieved.
+If you have your own assets or need to run your application in a subdirectory, you need to adjust the build process.
+Read the [building frontend assets](frontend_assets.md) documentation and see the [demo application](https://github.com/kevinpapst/AdminLTEBundle-Demo) on how that can be achieved.

 ### FontAwesome 5

 Compared to the original theme, this bundle was upgraded to use FontAwesome 5.

-Please read its documentation carefully, most icon definitions are incompatible as the previous prefix `fa` was replaced by `far` / `fas` / `fab`.
+Please read the [upgrading from v4](https://fontawesome.com/how-to-use/on-the-web/setup/upgrading-from-version-4) documentation carefully, most icon definitions are incompatible as the previous prefix `fa` was replaced by `far` / `fas` / `fab`.

 You have to find the proper font and icon and replace it from this: